69-year-old actor in Bombay High Court over Covid curbs: I’m in the game still

 This is Pandey’s second stint in the world of entertainment.
 Back in 1973, he had applied for both acting and direction courses at the Film and Television Institute of India (FTII), Pune, after graduating in biology from Agra College.

-However, during his FTII interview, Pandey says, he got into an argument with editor-director Hrishikesh Mukherjee, and never got in.
+However, during his FTII interview, Pramod Pandey says he got into an argument with editor-director Hrishikesh Mukherjee, and never got in.
 Soon after, he auditioned for the Filmalaya Academy of Cine Art and Television, set up by filmmaker Sashadhar Mukherjee in Mumbai, and joined it in June that year.

 He completed his acting course in 1975, and landed a role in a movie titled Bhookha Nanga Insaan.
 But the film never took off.
 Then, Pandey was selected as a junior artiste for Khoon Pasina (1977).
 However, after he had waited out 15 days during a schedule in Pahalgam, Kashmir, he was told there was no role for him.
 He got the full payment though, he says.